9 minsPublished on 6/24/2022

 Regulatory uncertainties

-Crypto yield farming platforms often get embroiled in the regulatory quagmire, putting DeFi investments in limbo.
-The Securities and Exchange Commission (SEC) has listed certain assets as securities, thereby bringing them under their jurisdiction.
-The New York Attorney General banned some yield farming platforms in October 2021, with several other states issuing cease and desist orders.
+Crypto yield farming platforms are also exposed to risks accompanying an uncertain regulatory environment, which may put certain DeFi investments in limbo.
+There is an extensive history of regulatory risk, such as the Securities and Exchange Commission (SEC) listing certain assets as securities, thereby bringing them under their jurisdiction.
+The New York Attorney General has also banned some yield farming platforms, with several other states issuing cease and desist orders.

-Despite a bearish market, DeFi’s TVL has surpassed $112 billion in 2022, with investors pouring liquidity into yield farming platforms.
+Despite a bearish market, DeFi's TVL surpassed $38 billion in 2023.
+Though this figure is down from $112 billion in TVL in 2022, investors continue to provide liquidity into yield farming platforms.

 Here’s a list of some of the most popular platforms: